yuridimas/pokemon/README.md

 # LARAVEL POKE API

-Hit poke api lalu disimpan kedalam mongodb terdapat rate limit 5x dalam 1 menit dan menggunakan bearer token
+take the poke API then save it into MongoDB with a rate limit of 5x in 1 minute and use a bearer token

 ## Requirement